Feedback Collection Made Easy for Contractors

 Much like any marketing system, building your feedback collection system needs to have a step by step process in order to generate reviews which can lead to referrals.
 In the past we have written about building your list but here is a 3-step system you can use.

 You are a professional contractor and in order for your business to succeed you need constant feedback.
 You need to ask for a review on every job.
 If you feel uncomfortable, the quickest thing is to use a feedback card.
 The feedback card is a business card size card that lists all the places that a customer can leave a review.
 There are many places that a homeowner can leave a review and you do not want to pigeon hole them into any one spot.
 Allow them to choose, as they probably have their own preference to leave a review.
 This can include:

 - Merchant Circle

 Providing a few options may increase the fact that they leave the review.
-For Footbridge Media clients, our latest sites have a built in feedback system. which allows your clients to leave a review, then upon approval, display that review in a map and styled testimonial.
-All testimonials are SEO ready using the latest Schema standards and the Google map, form and testimonials are all fully responsive.
+For Footbridge Media clients, our latest sites have a built in feedback system, which allows your clients to leave a review, then upon approval, display that review.

 After you have handed the card and get back to the office schedule a reminder in a week to check to see if any feedback was given.

 - If they have left positive feedback, then simply reply directly on the site if possible or send them a personal email or thank you note thanking them for the positive review.
 A personal handwritten note is best for this situation, and a thank-you gift may even be a good idea in some circumstances.
 The goal is to make your clients feel that they've done a good thing, while also keeping your business in their minds so that they'll provide referrals and work with you again in the future.
 Also make sure to keep their information and store in for your email marketing.